GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 The late January suicide window is the most significant concrete transition.
 Around January 25-26, Nienke confronted Ryan about ignoring her and asked whether he still wanted to be friends.
 Ryan said he was feeling exceptionally down, needed time alone, and that she had done nothing wrong.
 Around the same period, the Amazon history shows purchase of the rope later associated with his death.
 That timing is important, but it does not establish that Nienke caused the purchase or the suicide.
 It more defensibly suggests that by late January, the depressive withdrawal may have moved into concrete preparation.

 By February, several people were trying to reach Ryan: Nienke, Olivia, Brad, Aaron, John, Charlie, Joe, Lucas, and others.
 Brad and John explicitly questioned whether Ryan was really okay.
 Joe and Lucas, Ryan's neighbors, reportedly observed that from December through February Ryan did not seem to be taking good care of himself, sometimes appeared not to be showering, and came over almost daily simply to hang out.
 They cooked extra food because they were concerned he might not be eating properly.
+At the same time, Ryan still engaged in ordinary future-oriented acts: paying toward the upcoming bowling competition season, calculating his bowling-fee share on his phone, and apparently having dinner plans for the following week.
+Those acts complicate the picture but do not negate the rope evidence.
 Ryan increasingly minimized his condition as tiredness or busyness.
 His browsing history in the final weeks included death prediction, clairvoyance/paranormal concepts, psychiatric terms, and quantum immortality, but those searches do not prove belief or intent by themselves.
 The final known text was reportedly to Drew around 9 PM on February 15, 2025.

 The case file therefore supports a process, not a verdict: Ryan appears to have been increasingly depressed, increasingly withdrawn, and increasingly unreachable while surrounded by people who did care and were trying, but who did not have the whole picture.

 ## Chronological Reconstruction

-### Circa 2015-Early 2023: Earlier Romantic Absorption
+### Circa 2015-Early 2023: Earlier Romantic Absorption and Mood/Self-Focus Pattern

 **Established by witness report:** Around 2015, Ryan reportedly dated Lauren, a strongly Christian and sexually conservative woman, for years.
 Ryan was essentially atheist or nonreligious.
 The relationship reportedly did not include intercourse, although Ryan described it as involving "everything but that."